-How to make your product usable by performing a UX Audit within no time?
+How to make your product usable by performing a rapid UX Audit within no time?

 Designing a product is one step, the other is the art of making it usable for the end users.
 This could be achieved with the help of performing a UX Audit.